showaykerker/better-daily-notes-obsidian-plugin/README.md

 ![](imgs/day-planner-test.png)

 ##### [Rollover Daily TODOs](https://github.com/lumoe/obsidian-rollover-daily-todos) :x:
+I'm planning to implement this functionality by myself.

 ##### Others
 The above list includes plugins that have been tested and experimented with by me.
 If you are hesitant about the compatibility of a certain plugin and unsure about jumping into this plugin, please feel free to file an issue or find me on Discord.